 In addition to our main sanctuary with seating for 300, our facility also offers seating for 45 in the chapel, a 2000 sq ft social hall with a full kitchen, and several classrooms and meeting rooms.
 Convenient curbside parking is available in addition to safe off-street parking in our adjoining paved parking lot.

-WINTER ALERT!
-With winter weather so unpredictable, we sometimes find it necessary to cancel our Shabbat service or change the schedule for the safety of our elderly members.
+LOCATION ALERT!
+This past winter we began to meet at Vintage Gardens Assisted Living residence, 3310 NE Woodbine Rd, for the convenience of some of our elderly members, and will continue indefinitely through Spring.
+Note that we sometimes find it necessary to cancel our Shabbat service and will alert you to changes at the top of this page and the side panel.
 If you are planning on visiting us call Steve Rosenak at 646-1101 to let us know your plans and confirm the schedule.
 ALWAYS CHECK THE LEFT PANEL FOR NOTICES OF LATE CHANGES.

 Attendance is open to all faiths and we invite you to join us to enjoy the family spirit of Judaism at Temple B'nai Sholem throughout the year.
 There is plenty of available seating for Shabbat.
 A quick view of service leaders is in the left panel or look here.
 For a full listing of scheduled service times, see our activities page or leader schedule.